**Pawffee Shop Cat Cafe Covid-19 Update**

 “You would think that there would be nose prints all over the windows, but it’s actually people face prints!
 Everybody that walks by presses their face up against the glass, and the cats love it.”

-The Pawffee Shop has secured a super convenient location near the Fox River Mall and the Timbler Rattlers Stadium.
-No doubt they will be popular with nearby Fox Valley Technical College students.
+The Pawffee Shop is set in a super convenient location near the Fox River Mall and the Timbler Rattlers Stadium.
+No doubt they quickly become a popular hangout and study spot for nearby Fox Valley Technical College students.